Do you feel your company could become the next Kodak or Nokia? Do you really understand the context in which your company is running its business?

 Miguel Angel Rojas

-Restless human being, on a continuous journey of research to get the best version of myself.
+An endlessly curious human being on a lifelong journey to become the best version of myself.
 I hope it never ends.